RapidSoftwareSolutions/Marketplace-Imagga-Package/README.md

 | imageUrl     | List       | URL of an image to submit for categorization.
 You can provide up to 10 urls for processing by sending multiple url parameters.
 | language     | List       | All list [here](https://docs.imagga.com/#multi-language-support).You can apply this parameter multiple times.Example - en.

-## Imagga.categorizationsImageById
+## Imagga.getImageCategoriesById
-By sending image content id and categorizerId from getAllCategoriez endpoint to the categorizationsImage endpoint you can get a list of many categorizers.
+By sending image content id and categorizerId from getAllCategoriez endpoint to this endpoint you can get a list of many categorizers.

 | Field        | Type       | Description
 |--------------|------------|----------